 New York manages the complexity of its social diversity; it conducts daily battles rooted in zoning; it sustains a quality bond rating.
 It has written and re-written the rules of what is and is not a “taking”.
 In brief, it is a powerhouse of jurists and litigators.
 Despite the intense political debate, it gets to the truth.
 On this point, the City’s zoning laws became fully accessible to the New Yorker public in early 2019.
 Having the NYC Zoning Resolution (ZR) online for anyone with an interest in its authority, practices and procedures put all proposed changes upfront.
 In the spirit of transparency, the full text went live as a beta version here because the City Planning Commission (CPC) sought feedback with a link.

 Highly useful boundaries emerge that define everything from “a 20 x 100-foot lot” to “the wilderness”.
-The downside of this approach are blunders of local governance, especially as it applies to the regulation of land use for water.
-In these two basic envelopes, one is defiantly anti-development to yield clean water in the reservoirs freely given by a forest root system, and another offers no limits for the human settlements in it use as it returns to the global ocean’s vast water cycle.
+The downside of this approach is local governance blunders, especially as it applies to the regulation of land use for water.
+In these two basic envelopes, one is defiantly anti-development to yield clean water in the reservoirs freely given by a forest root system, and another offers no limits for the human settlements in its use as it returns to the global ocean’s vast water cycle.
 There is an economical triple bottom line menu here if it (wilderness and metro-region) is reinvented as a duality of land and water, as it gives users an “in or out” boundary for the application of an essential life cycle criterion.

 Once both are defined with a relatively hard edge, the performance within each becomes accountable to a standard.
 The combination of private ownership associated with the rules of limits defines “in or out” options that tend to strengthen an “as is above, as is below” structure for debate.
 The rules that govern the use of a 20 ft.
 X 100 ft lot in a compact city remains compatible with rules guiding the use of land throughout the state.
 Protecting one protects or defends them all.
 The genius of this is how it supports the two permanent and essential elements of tension vital to democracy, decisiveness, and accountability.
 That is, until recently.